Online jobs for artists are tricky to find.

-Do you have a flair for designing furniture, cars or other industrial goods?
-Your skills would take you places if you explore engineering and industrial design.
+Do you have a flair for designing furniture, cars, or other industrial goods?
+Your skills can take you places if you explore engineering and industrial design.

 This career path is also a lucrative one.
 An industrial designer can make at least $70k/year (and more if he/she takes on two or more clients).

 This fusion between the arts and the tech industry is an interesting field.